A guide to help you create a morning routine you will stick to.

 Now I have a routine that gets me started with focus and energy.
 Here are my 12 tips to create a mindful morning routine that you will stick to and get your day off to a great start.

-12 simple ways to create a mindful morning routine
+12 blissful ways to create a mindful morning routine.

 Helpful article: Gratitude journal | my 30 days of gratitude.